chrisbouchard/bartender/README.md

 Dependencies
 ------------

-The following cabal packages are needed to build Status-Bar-Server:
+The following cabal packages are needed to build bartender:

 * base
 * cmdargs